 This Viking Ulfberht Sword is a stellar replica modeled from a sword shown in Ian Pierces book Swords of the Viking Age.
 An old legend has it that a Nordic smith named Ulfberht developed the first all steel blade.

-The crashing of waves, the roar of cannons, the shout of rogues through the foreboding mist - this new cutlass cannot help but unleash adventurous images.
+The crashing of waves, the roar of cannons, the shout of rogues through the foreboding mist - the Scottish Cutlass cannot help but unleash adventurous images.
 Scottish born Capt.
-William Kidd, we are sure, would have favored this sword.
+William Kidd would certainly have favored this sword.

 Known first as a Cossack weapon that was used on horseback, this Shasqua sword was eventually made the official officers sword of the Soviet Union.
 The brass pommel is marked with star, sickle, and hammer.